 • Referring your fine to a debt collection agency

 You could also lose your driver’s license indefinitely if you have been banned from driving due to a physical or mental disorder.
 To avoid the inconveniences associated with these penalties, you should consult a car accident attorney who has handled similar cases in the past.
+Attorney Joel Schwartz can help you with your case.

 Motorists should understand the car accident regulations that are likely to affect them.
 These include car insurance, driving under the influence, negligence doctrine, and license suspension laws.
 To learn more about Sacramento car accident laws, contact the best Sacramento car accident lawyer today.